Coral Ridge Avenue Improvements

 Coral Ridge Avenue Improvements: Oakdale Boulevard to Forevergreen Road

-After work is complete, this widened one mile stretch of Coral Ridge Avenue will feature:
+This widened one mile stretch of Coral Ridge Avenue features:

 - Four lanes (widened from the current two lanes), with a raised center median and dedicated turn lanes at all intersections